 Annual.
 Easily grown in average, moist, well-drained soils in full sun.
 Tolerates poor soils that are on the dry side.
 Plant seed in the garden after last frost date.
 Plants grow so rapidly that there is little reason to start seed indoors.
 Taller varieties should be sited in locations sheltered from strong winds.
 Plant foliage often depreciates as the summer progresses.
 Removal of browned and tattered plants from the garden after bloom may improve the appearance of the landscape, but is a great disappointment to local bird populations that love to feed on the seeds.
 If the plants must come down, consider saving the seed heads for feeding the birds in winter.
 Harvest seed from favorite plants for use the following year (some cultivars will not reliably come true from seed however).

 Rust, leaf fungal spots and powdery mildew are somewhat common.
 Caterpillars and beetles often chew on the foliage.
-Larger varieties often need staking, particularly if grown in exposed locations.
+May need staking, particularly if grown in exposed locations.

 Specimen or mass.
 Borders, cottage gardens, bird gardens, wildflower or native plant gardens.
 Large varieties for border rears or backgrounds.
 Dwarf varieties for beds, border fronts or containers.